How to Find the Best SaaS Billing Platform: A Complete Guide

 When offering payment processing services, you want to make it easy as possible for your customers to begin accepting payments.
 If the process is complex or requires signing up through another app or checkout, this might push subscribers to opt for another solution.

-To avoid this, look for a billing solution that offers fully-customizable onboarding workflows and tracking.
+To avoid this, look for a SaaS billing solution that offers fully-customizable onboarding workflows and tracking.
 This way, you can see how customers are progressing and whether they may need some additional support.

 2. Subscription billing management